robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### Module loading

 Then, Node modules give you a way of resolving a module identifier to an actual module object.
 This is done by the first-class function `require`.
-This function takes in a module identifier, resolve the identifier to a JavaScript file, executes the file, then returns the object that it exports:
+This function takes in a String containing a module identifier, resolve the identifier to a JavaScript file, executes the file, then returns the object that it exports:

 ```js
 var hello = require('./hello.js')